andremanns/Modelling-the-Abundance-of-UK-Butterflies/README.md

 <br>
 RA trends from 1993, are illustrated for the Small Tortoiseshell in figure 5b.
 Decline in RA occurred over two periods: between 1996 and 2002 (-63%), and then again between 2017 and 2023 (-28%).
 The rate of decline during the latest period was slightly lower at 5%/yr compared to 9%/yr in the 6 years pre-2002.
 <br><br>
-The initial decline corresponds with the settling of invasive species Sturmia Bella from continental Europe in the 1990s [5].
+The initial decline corresponds with the settling of invasive species Sturmia Bella from continental Europe in the 1990s [10].
 Sturmia Bella threaten Small Tortoiseshells, because both species occupy the common nettle at the beginning of their lifecycle.
-Sturmia Bella eggs, hatch after being consumed by Small Tortoiseshell caterpillars, killing the host.
+Sturmia Bella eggs, hatch after being consumed by Small Tortoiseshell caterpillars, killing the host [10].
 Reduced rates of decline suggest possible adaptation.
-Instances of early hibernation in the species has been noted [6], and a change in brooding pattern could reduce interactions with Sturmia Bella larvae.
-However, it is more likely, anomalous seasonal cycles have been triggered by warmer Springs, an effect of climate change.
+Instances of early hibernation in the species has been noted [11], and a change in seasonality could affect brooding patterns, thereby reducing interactions with Sturmia Bella larvae.
+However, it is more likely, anomalous seasonal cycles have been triggered by warmer Springs [12], an effect of climate change.

 ### Figure 5c: Green-veined White
 <p align='left'><image src='images/species_insights/relative_abundance_gv_white.png' width=600></p>